 Well, the good news is that plenty of fiber presents itself within chinchilla hay, as well.

-For a body so small and fragile such as a chinchilla, they can easily have upset stomachs or issues passing “gas,” so to speak.
+For a body so small and fragile, chinchillas can easily have upset stomachs or issues passing “gas”, so to speak.

-Ensuring that your chinchilla has a strong amount of hay present in their diets helps to ensure your chinchilla’s digestive system is always functioning at peak levels.
+Ensuring that your chinchilla has a large amount of hay present in its diet helps to ensure its digestive system is always functioning at peak levels.

-It’s not that this is going to reduce your chinchilla life by 10 years by any means but including hay and making it the focal point of your chinchillas’ diet is a priority from day 1.
+It’s not that this is going to reduce your chinchilla life by 10 years by any means, but including hay and making it the focal point of your pet’s diet should be your priority from day 1.

 I will combine two sets just to get her some balance and nutrients that both blends of hays have to offer.